MichaelTMatthews/MiniHack/README.md

 $ python -m nle.scripts.play_gui --env MiniHack-River-v0
 ```

-Note that `nle.scripts.play` can also be run with `nle-play`, if the package
-has been properly installed.

 ## Baseline Agents

 Several baseline agents are included as part of MiniHack, which can be